 Only a few weeks later, Zinke submitted his resignation letter to Trump, saying he was no longer willing to endure the “vicious and politically motivated attacks” he said were being made against him.

-Grijalva has acknowledged that he once had a drinking program, but he says it's now under control.
+Grijalva has acknowledged that he once had a drinking problem, but he says it's now under control.
 On Tuesday, the House Ethics Committee, which had been investigating that complaint from the former staffer, dismissed the allegations of wrongdoing by Grijalva in connection with the payment earlier this month.

 Juliet Eilperin contributed to this report.